telefonicaid/iotagent-node-lib/doc/api.md

 ## Metadata support

-Both `attributes` and `static_attributes` may be supplied with metadata when provisioning an IoT Agent, so that the units of measurement can be placed into the resultant entity.
+Both `attributes` and `static_attributes` may be supplied with metadata when creating a config group, so that the units of measurement can be placed into the resultant entity.

 e.g.: